What if You’re Just Not Good Enough To Be a Successful Writer?

 I’ve known novelists who wrote beautifully – but didn’t have a strong grasp of narrative or plot, so their wonderful writing just meandered around.
 With bloggers, some have a fantastic way with words, but struggle to create posts that have a clear point – or find it very tough to blog consistently.

 How to Get Better at Writing (However Good or Bad You Currently Are)

 Ultimately, I don’t think it matters how “good” you are at writing, right now.
 What matters is how good you’re going to be – relative to your current position – in two years’ time.

 Here’s how to improve:

 Between the ages of 10 and 13, I had piano lessons.
-I’m not naturally musical (I can’t sing in key, I can’t keep a beat) and I practised as little as possible.
+I’m not naturally musical (I can’t sing in key or keep a beat) and I practised as little as possible.
 I progressed slowly and reluctantly before persuading my parents to let me give up.

 I can’t imagine I’d ever have been great, but I could certainly now be a competent pianist if I’d practiced for 15 minutes every day since I was 10.

-The same applies with writing: you can’t expect to get any better at writing without actually spending some time putting words on paper.
+The same applies with writing: you can’t expect to improve as a writer without actually spending some time putting words on paper.
 You don’t have to write daily, but anything less than twice a week is going to make it tough to build up a sense of momentum and progress.